Massachusetts Drug Rehabs

 Another dangerous drug on the rise for Bay Staters is fentanyl.
 Fentanyl is a strong and fast-acting painkiller that, when abused, mimics the euphoric “high” of heroin.
 It is up to 100 times more powerful than morphine.
 Heroin is often laced with fentanyl, but the amount of pure fentanyl abuse has also increased.

+In Massachusetts, 66 percent of confirmed opioid-related overdose deaths that occurred in the first half of 2016 involved fentanyl – an increase from 57 percent in 2015.
 Pure fentanyl, as well as heroin mixed with fentanyl, is typically cheaper than pure heroin.
 Because of this, fentanyl has a high likelihood of abuse and dependency.

 Drug Laws in Massachusetts